 - Line a large baking dish with greased paper and set aside.

-- In large microwave safe bowl, combine the flour, protein powder, granulated sweetener, cocoa powder, beetroot powder and mix well.
+- In large mixing bowl, combine the flour, protein powder if using it, granulated sweetener, cocoa powder, beetroot powder and mix well.

-- In a microwave safe bowl or stovetop, combine the nut butter and liquid sweetener and heat until melted.
-Add the vanilla extract and pour the wet mixture into the dry and mix well- It should be crumbly.
+- In a microwave safe bowl or stovetop, combine the almond butter and liquid sweetener and heat until melted.
+Pour the wet mixture into the dry and mix well- It should be crumbly.

-- Using a spoon, add the dairy free milk of choice one spoonful at a time until a thick, firm batter is formed.
-Stir through chocolate chips and transfer to lined baking dish and press firmly.
+- Using a tablespoon, add the dairy free milk of choice one spoonful at a time until a thick, firm batter is formed.

 - Transfer to the lined pan and top with chocolate chips, if using them.
 Refrigerate until firm.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.